Tim is a freelance writer, poet, artist and storyteller. He always tries to find and include lessons for everyone in his writing.

 Not that he feared his own death, he didn’t.
 One day he dreamed of being one of the king’s knights, who braved the world outside the city and returned with tales of bravery and battles.
 Tales of dragons slain and fair maidens rescued.
 Knights feared nothing, well except maybe the day they could no longer be knights, but nothing else.
 Therefore, if he wanted to be a knight he could not fear death.
 He looked down at his waist.
 No, what he feared the most was a bulging waistline from all the food he would be eating.

 He came upon the intersection of Plum and Cherry Streets and started to turn left onto Cherry when a beak nosed old woman stepped out of the shadows of a nearby doorway.
 She walked over and stood practically nose to nose with him.
 He could smell her stale breath, commingled with the smell of a few months of missed opportunities for nice hot baths.
 She looked into his eyes; a smile came to her face.
 Sar started to speak but before he could, the old woman’s form changed to one more familiar to him.

-Instead of an old woman, before him now stood, a fresh faced young woman, slightly younger then him, with long black hair, and piecing green eyes.
+Instead of the old woman, before him now stood, a fresh faced young woman, slightly younger than him, with long black hair, and piecing green eyes.
 She had a look to her most men cold not resist, yet those who knew her stayed an equal distance away.

 “You best keep your eyes out in that castle,” Her sweet breath tickled his nostrils.

 Sar smiled, "I will...but since when are you worried about me...or anyone else for that matter?"

 The young lass grabbed his lapel and gave him a come hither look.